-(>200 m) central channels that converge with deep water in Trinity Bay which extends outward onto the continental shelf.
+The study area consists of three adjacent fjords, ranging from approximately 20-30 nm long and 0.5 to 1.0 nm wide (Fig. 2).
+Smith Sound and Southwest Arm are extremely steep sided with deep (>200 m) central channels that converge with deep water in Trinity Bay which extends outward onto the continental shelf.
 In contrast, the central channel of Northwest Arm is not as deep (160 m) and has a relatively shallow (70 m) sill near the entrance.
 Within Northwest Arm the rough bottom and numerous submerged cables make trawling almost impossible in all except one small area, thereby limiting the range of sampling gears.
-Smith Sound and Southwest Arm had some trawlable areas in the deep central channel interspersed with areas of rough bottom.
-Jigging was possible throughout the shallower portions of inner Smith Sound and Northwest Arm, and at the extreme western end of Southwest Arm.
+Smith Sound and Southwest Arm have some trawlable areas in the deep central channel interspersed with areas of rough bottom.
+Jigging is possible throughout the shallower portions of inner Smith Sound and Northwest Arm, and at the extreme western end of Southwest Arm.